Galaxy evolution in the post-merger regime. III -- The triggering of active galactic nuclei peaks immediately after coalescence: Data

 \subsection{The galaxy pair sample}

 Our pairs sample is constructed following the methods laid out in Patton et al. (2016), except that we use our new photometrically derived stellar masses that include galaxies with a possible broad line component.
 The pairs sample is compiled by identifying the closest companion of each galaxy in the SDSS DR7 whose stellar mass is within a factor of 10, whose velocity separation $\Delta v < 300$ \kms\ and whose projected separation is $r_p < 100$ kpc.
 Furthermore, in order to have a sample that is consistent with the post-mergers (see next sub-section) we require that each galaxy in the pair have a stellar mass of log ($M_{\star}/M_{\odot}) \ge 10$.
 There are 21,235 such galaxies that fulfill all of these criteria and that represent our pairs sample\footnote{Strictly, this is a sample of galaxies with close companions, rather than a true sample of pairs, because the closest companions identified do not always find unique pairings.
 I.e. Galaxy A may have galaxy B as its closest companion, but galaxy B's closest neighbour may be galaxy C. This explains why we have an odd number of galaxies in the `pairs' sample.
 Nonetheless, we use the nomenclature `pairs' as it is widely adopted in the literature.}.
+The pairs sample is dominated by major mergers, with two thirds of the sample exhibiting a mass ratio within 2:1.